Materials-Consortia/OPTIMADE/optimade.rst

   If an implementation supports sorting for an `entry listing endpoint <Entry Listing Endpoints_>`_, then the :endpoint:`/info/<entries>` endpoint MUST include, for each field name :field:`<fieldname>` in its :field:`data.properties.<fieldname>` response value that can be used for sorting, the key :field:`sortable` with value :field-val:`true`.
   If a field name under an entry listing endpoint supporting sorting cannot be used for sorting, the server MUST either leave out the :field:`sortable` key or set it equal to :field-val:`false` for the specific field name.
   The set of field names, with :field:`sortable` equal to :field-val:`true` are allowed to be used in the "sort fields" list according to its definition in the JSON API 1.0 specification.
-  The field :field:`sortable` is in addition to each property description (and the OPTIONAL field :field:`unit`).
+  The field :field:`sortable` is in addition to each property description and other OPTIONAL fields.
   An example is shown in section `Entry Listing Info Endpoints`_.

 - **include**: A server MAY implement the JSON API concept of returning `compound documents <https://jsonapi.org/format/1.0/#document-compound-documents>`__ by utilizing the :query-param:`include` query parameter as specified by `JSON API 1.0 <https://jsonapi.org/format/1.0/#fetching-includes>`__.